Exploring at the AfricaMuseum

 In a separate museum room, discover the artistic production of masks, statues, ivory carvings as well as utensils.
 Scan the object with the ErfgoedApp and learn more about the origin and function of these collection pieces.

-Fancy exploring the AfricaMuseum with the ErfgoedApp ?
+Interested in exploring the AfricaMuseum with the ErfgoedApp ?
 Then book your tickets through the museum's website and download the ErfgoedApp in the App Store or via Google Play.
-Find more information via these links:
+More information can be found via these links:

 Digital tours and VR experience